megabyte-labs/common-npm/NOTES.md

   This rule conflicts with `functional/no-loop-statement` rule.
 By `no-loop-statement` it discourages to use primitive loops and encourages to use `map` and `reduce` functions.

 - `functional/no-class`
+- `functional/no-this-expression`
   Most of the current code follows object orientation.
-Thus disabling this rule.
+Thus disabling these rules.

 - `functional/no-return-void`
   To allow to set return type `void` disable this rule.